-Upon receipt of the student's Leave of Absence or Withdrawal form, ECTA will process it within 7 working days, which includes submitting it to SUT for their approval.
-SUT will formally notify the Student by sending an email to student when his/her LOA has been approved and processed and when the LOA will end.
+Upon receipt of the student's Leave of Absence or Withdrawal form, ECTA will process it within 7 working days, which includes submitting it to Flinders for their approval.
+Flinders University will formally notify the Student by sending an email to student when his/her LOA has been approved and processed and when the LOA will end.

-More information on Leave of Absence or a Withdrawal from the Programme may be obtained at this link: https://www.swinburne.edu.au/current-students/manage-course/enrolment-timetable/time-off/
+More information on Leave of Absence or a Withdrawal from the Programme may be obtained at this link: https://students.flinders.edu.au/my-course/enrolment/time-off-changing-course